microcks/microcks.io/content/documentation/guides/administration/organizing-repository.md

 ## Wrap-up

-Walking this guide, you have learned the different means available for organizing your API & Services repository thanks to `labels` 🏷️.
-It's important to note that labels are saved into Microcks database and not replaced by a new import of your Service or API definition.
+Walking through this guide, you have learned the different means available for organizing your API & Services repository thanks to `labels` 🏷️.
+It's important to note that labels are saved into Microcks' database and not replaced by a new import of your Service or API definition.
 They can be independently set and updated using the [Microcks APIs](/documentation/references/apis/open-api), [Microcks Metadata](/documentation/references/metadada), [OpenAPI extensions](/documentation/references/artifacts/openapi-conventions/#openapi-extensions) or [AsyncAPI extensions](/documentation/references/artifacts/asyncapi-conventions/#asyncapi-extensions).

-You may follow-up this guide with the one related to [Managing Users](/documentation/guides/administration/users) or [Snapshotting/restoring your Repository](/documentation/guides/administration/snapshots)
+You may follow up this guide with the one related to [Managing Users](/documentation/guides/administration/users) or [Snapshotting/restoring your Repository](/documentation/guides/administration/snapshots)